|

 FTC

-HUD U.S. Department of Housing and Urban Development housing services include the purchase of homes, rental assistance, foreclosures avoidance, services for the homeless and veterans, housing vouchers, including section 8 housing and much more.
-Additional Details
+HUD: Department of Housing and Urban Development: housing services, including the purchase of homes, rental assistance, foreclosures avoidance, services for the homeless and veterans, housing vouchers, including section 8 housing and much more.

 Library of Congress